elymberopoulos/DS_TEAM_I_COMP439_Project1/README.md

 Directory structure -  This section goes into a little bit detail with regards to what they actually are and what information they hold.
 The structure is simple.

-Device Manager - this is the directory for the management of devices.
+"Device Manager" - this is the directory for the management of devices.

-Device - this directory holds the devices that are used or when created.  for instance the light and the power strip that are already in there.
+"Device" - this directory holds the devices that are used or when created.  for instance the light and the power strip that are already in there.

-RunAllTests -  this directory holds all the information for all the tests that are ran.
+"RunAllTests" -  this directory holds all the information for all the tests that are ran.

-TimerTest - this directory holds all the information with regards to time stamps
+"TimerTest" - this directory holds all the information with regards to time stamps

 -----------------------------------------------------------------------------------------------------------------------------

+Setting Up Implementations for Testing-

+How to Use-

+Final Thoughts-